ManuelMebrat/TELCO-CHURNING/README.md

 Offering free trials of services like device protection or tech support can showcase the benefits and create habits of use, making customers more reluctant to give them up.

-# 2. What is causing them to leave?
+# 2. What are we doing wrong?

 ## • Straight reasons
 ![image](https://github.com/user-attachments/assets/6bb23a3c-8d30-4b6f-8f3f-ce8b66681910)